 Planning a trip to Bali can be overwhelming since the island is HUGE – getting from one place to another can take hours!
 Having said that, you need to go to Bali for at least a week since there is just so much to explore.
-I was lucky to spend about 9 days in Bali and felt like I could only touch the tip of the iceberg.
+We spent about 9 days in Bali and felt like we could scratch off only a bunch of items on our list.
 We packed in quite a bit during our stay but also had some relaxing days.
 There is no doubt in our minds that we will be back someday.

 Best time to visit

 Bali weather typically oscillates between 27 to 30 degrees celsius.
 Bali experiences only two seasons – the wet season and the dry season.
 During the wet season (November – March), rainfall is the highest.
-The most popular time (and expensive time) to visit Bali is July and August.
+The most popular time (and expensive time) to visit Bali is July and August (try to avoid visiting during these months).

 As an added plus point, visiting in the low season, you can forget noisy restaurants and overcrowded beaches.
 The streets are less congested and you even get to negotiate better rates with private taxi drivers.
-Tranquility is the number one reason to come to Bali during the wet season.
+Tranquility is the number one reason to come to Bali during the monsoons.

 If you are comfortable riding the scooter, bike rentals are dirt cheap (they cost barely $3 – $5 per day)!
 We are certainly not comfortable riding a scooter so opted for private car with a driver.
 Plus, it’s a lot easier when you don’t have to worry about parking.
 And not to mention, going around in air-conditioned cars can be quite a respite in the heat.

 If you are staying in Ubud/ Seminyak and plan to make day trips to other parts of the island, hang around in the market areas and you will find tons of drivers.
 Talk to them and find out the ongoing rate in the maket.
-Do not forget to bargain – most times, you will end up paying approximately 20-30% less than what they initially quoted.
-For instance, when we were in Ubud, we found a great driver for just IDR 400,000 for the full day and he took us to the rice fields and the northern part of the island.
+Do not forget to bargain – most times, you will end up paying at least 20-30% less than what they initially quoted.
+For instance, when we were in Ubud, we found a great driver for just IDR 400,000 (he initially quoted IDR 550,000) for the full day and he took us to the rice fields and the northern part of the island.

 Note that Uber is somewhat banned In Bali.
 You can still use Uber, but you need to be very discreet about it and cannot use them to get to and from populated areas (Seminyak, Ubud).
 Otherwise, use the Blue Bird app for cab services.